GMO Health Risks

 GMO crops are either engineered to survive direct applications of herbicides or to express their own pesticides.
 Our exposure to chemicals has increased since the introduction of GMOs.
 According to a Washington State University study by Charles Benbrook, chemical usage increased by 318 million pounds in the first 13 years GMOs were on the market.

-Most herbicide tolerant plants are modified to withstand applications of Roundup.
-However, due to increased weed resistance, Dow Chemical has created a new seed which is resistant to both Roundup and 2,4D.
-Glyphosate, the main ingredient in Roundup, has been show to cause birth defects, endocrine disruption, neurotoxicity.
+Most herbicide tolerant plants are modified to withstand applications of Roundup, which was recently listed as a “probable carcinogen” by the World Health Organization.
+Due to increased weed resistance, Dow Chemical has created a new seed which is resistant to both Roundup and 2,4D.
+Glyphosate, the main ingredient in Roundup, has also been show to cause birth defects, endocrine disruption, neurotoxicity.
 A study by the US Geological Survey found Roundup in the streams, air and rain in the Mississippi Basin during growing season.

 The new 2,4D resistant crops will result in increased exposure to that chemical as well.
 Please note that 2, 4D was half of the formulation of Agent Orange during Vietnam, and it contains dioxins as a result of the manufacturing process.
 It is a concern that these chemicals are being sprayed directly onto our food, and ending up in our waterways.